allieglotfelty/running-plan/README.md

 # Features
-The Run Holmes algorithm uses the answers to these three questions to generate a plan for the user.
+The Run Planner algorithm uses the answers to these three questions to generate a plan for the user.
 ![alt text](https://github.com/allieglotfelty/running-plan/blob/master/README/run_holmes_homepage.png?raw=true "Homepage")

 Once the user clicks the "Generate Plan!" button, the plan populates on the bottom of the screen.